Small business marketing guide: ideas and strategies

 - Connect with target customers through cost-effective channels

-- Showcase your unique value proposition to stand out from competitors
+- Showcase your unique value to stand out from competitors

 - Grow revenue using budget-friendly, measurable tactics